miguel-sg-2/FastEddy-model/docs/Tutorials/cases/MBL.rst

 Execute FastEddy
 ----------------

-Note that this example moist dynamics validation case example requires an additional dataset available as a gzip compressed tape archive file at `Zenodo record <https://zenodo.org/records/10982246>`_.
-The contents of the archive include an initial conditions file **BOMEX_IC/FE_BOMEX.0** which is needed to run FastEddy for this case.
-The archive dataset also contains results from the 11 models that participated in the original Siebesma et al. 2003 model intercomparison as NetCDF files under **BOMEX_Siebesma2003_models/\*.nc**.
-Run FastEddy using the input parameters file **/tutorials/examples/Example04_BOMEX.in**.
-Be sure to copy the extracted initial conditions file from the archived dataset into the subdirectory where you will run this case.
+Note that this example moist dynamics validation case example requires an additional dataset available as a gzip compressed tape archive file, *Moist_BOMEX.tar.gz*, at this `Zenodo record <https://zenodo.org/records/10982246>`_.
+The contents of the archive include an initial conditions file *FE_BOMEX.0*, which is needed to run FastEddy for this case.
+The archive dataset also contains results from the 11 models that participated in the original Siebesma et al. 2003 model intercomparison as NetCDF files.
+The FastEddy code will write its output to an *output* subdirectory.
+Please create an *output* directory, if one does not already exist.

+1. Create a working directory to run the FastEddy tutorials and change to that directory.
+2. Create a **Example04_BOMEX** subdirectory and change to that directory.
+3. Download and unpack *Moist_BOMEX.tar.gz*, which will create a **BOMEX_IC/** subdirectory containing *FE_BOMEX.0* and a **BOMEX_Siebesma2003_models/** subdirectory creating the above referenced NetCDF files.
+4. Modify the **tutorials/examples/Example04_BOMEX.in** file to update the value of :code:`inPath` providing the full path to the *FE_BOMEX.0* file in the **BOMEX_IC/** subdirectory.
+Be sure to including the trailing slash :code:`/`.
+5. Run FastEddy using the input parameters file **tutorials/examples/Example04_BOMEX.in**.

 See :ref:`run_fasteddy` for instructions on how to build and run FastEddy on NSF NCAR's High Performance Computing machines.

 Note that running this case requires using only 1 GPU instead of 4 GPUs.
 This requires modification of two lines in the scripts provided in :ref:`run_fasteddy`.
 The following: